dnslink-std/js/README.md

 ## Command Line

-To use dnslink in the command line you will need Node.js installed.
-Then you can install it permanently using `npm i -g @dnslink/js` or run in on-the-fly using `npx @dnslink/js`.
+To use `dnslink` in the command line you will need Node.js installed.

+Install it permanently using `npm i -g @dnslink/js` or run in on-the-fly using `npx @dnslink/js`.

 You can get detailed help for the app by passing a `--help` option at the end: